-Android users make up the majority of smartphone users worldwide, yet many of the best transcription apps launch iOS-first and leave Android behind.
-If you need video transcription on an Android phone or tablet, you have options today — and better ones arriving soon.
+Android users make up the majority of smartphone users worldwide, but a lot of transcription apps still launch iOS-first.
+The good news: VidNotes for Android is now on Google Play.
+If you need video transcription on an Android phone or tablet, you finally have a full AI-powered option built natively for your device.

 Why Android Users Need Transcription Apps